TrueBlocks/trueblocks-core/test/gold/tools/whenBlock/whenBlock_README.txt

 `Notes:`

+- The block list may contain any combination of `number`, `hash`, `date`, special `named` blocks
+- Dates must be formatted in JSON format: YYYY-MM-DD[THH[:MM[:SS]]]
-- Customize the list of special blocks by editing ~/.quickBlocks/whenBlock.toml.
+- You may customize the list of named blocks by editing ~/.quickBlocks/whenBlock.toml.
-- Use any of the following names to represent `special` blocks:
+- The following `named` blocks are provided are currently configured:
   - first (`0`), firstTrans (`46147`), iceage (`200000`), devcon1 (`543626`)
   - homestead (`1150000`), daofund (`1428756`), daohack (`1718497`), daofork (`1920000`)
   - devcon2 (`2286910`), tangerine (`2463000`), spurious (`2675000`), stateclear (`2717576`)